This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A shoulder sprain

 happens when a ligament in your shoulder is stretched or torn.
 Ligaments are the tough tissues that connect bones.
 Ligaments allow you to lift, lower, and rotate your arm.
-A shoulder sprain is usually caused by a fall onto your outstretched arm.

 Common symptoms include the following:

 - Swelling and tenderness